celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 #### Lock up Celo Gold

-Make a locked Gold commitment for both accounts in order to secure the right to register a validator and validator group.
+Make a locked Gold commitment for both accounts in order to secure the right to register a Validator and Validator group.
 The current requirement is 1 Celo Gold with a notice period of 60 days.
 If you choose to stake more gold, or a longer notice period, be sure to use those values below:

 ```bash
 celocli lockedgold:lockup --from $CELO_VALIDATOR_GROUP_ADDRESS --goldAmount 1000000000000000000 --noticePeriod 5184000